Tuscany station: Location

+Facilities

+The station contains a set of stairs and two elevators.
+There are no escalators, which is notably different from various other stations on the same line.
+There are also public washrooms located by the Rocky Ridge terminal.
+Both bus terminals contain enclosed heated shelters, and places to chain up bikes.

+Park and Ride

-The station has two Park and Ride lots, located on the north and south side of Crowchild Trail.
+The station has two Park and Ride lots, one located on the north side in Rocky Ridge and the other on the south side in Tuscany.
 Plans are to incorporate into the development an Art Moderne heritage gas station building and sign from a former restaurant and motel, Eamon's Bungalow Camp, that once lay along the Old Banff Coach Road.

+Pathways

+The station's pedestrian bridges also form a part of the Rotary/Mattamy Greenway, a 145km series of pathways encircling the City of Calgary.

+Incidents and Accidents

 On September 20, 2016, the worst accident in CTrain history occurred in the tail-tracks north of the station.
 In the early morning, a three car Series 8 train, composed of units (listed from the north-facing direction) 2311, 2310 and 2329, stopped at the platform, and then accelerated into the tail-track.
 The accident resulted in three injuries stemming from the 60 km/h impact with an overhead wire pole at the end of the tracks.
 The driver suffered serious injuries, as the catenary counterweights went through the windshield.
 The accident resulted in car 2311 being retired.

 Buses

-Route 157 has been extended to increase service coverage to the Royal Vista area of 100 Avenue N.W.

-Route 58 has been changed to Route 169.

-Routes 74, 158, 169 and 174 have been revised to service Tuscany Station and will no longer be going to Crowfoot Station.
+Rocky Ridge Terminal

+The following bus routes originate from the Rocky Ridge terminal on the north side of the station: